CryptArc/Spendchain/docs/delegator-guide-cli.md

 advanced technical skills and always entails risks that are outside our control.
-By using the software, you confirm that you understand the inherent risks associated with cryptographic software (see also risk section of the [Interchain Cosmos Contribution terms](https://github.com/cosmos/cosmos/blob/master/fundraiser/Interchain%20Cosmos%20Contribution%20Terms%20-%20FINAL.pdf)) and that the Interchain Foundation and/or the Tendermint Team may not be held liable for potential damages arising out of the use of the software.
+By using the software, you confirm that you understand the inherent risks associated with cryptographic software (see also risk section of the [Interchain Spend Contribution terms](https://github.com/cosmos/cosmos/blob/master/fundraiser/Interchain%20Spend%20Contribution%20Terms%20-%20FINAL.pdf)) and that the Interchain Foundation and/or the Tendermint Team may not be held liable for potential damages arising out of the use of the software.
 Any use of this open source software released under the Apache 2.0 license is done at your own risk and on a "AS IS" basis, without warranties or conditions